 (b) paid to the members referred to in subregulation (1) in full discharge of all claims by or in respect of them in relation to any rights or benefits under these regulations or in connection with or arising out of the Superannuation Fund.

-(4) Where a member employed by an associated employer enters the employment of another associated employer or the chief executive officer as from the time of the winding up, dissolution, amalgamation or transfer of engagements of the first-mentioned associated employer this regulation does not apply to or in relation to that member.
+(4) Where a member employed by an associated employer enters the employment of another associated employer or the FES Commissioner as from the time of the winding up, dissolution, amalgamation or transfer of engagements of the first-mentioned associated employer this regulation does not apply to or in relation to that member.

 [Regulation 36 amended in Gazette 22 Dec 1998 p.
-6852-3.]
+6852-3; 31 Oct 2012 p.
+5249.]

 Part VII — Miscellaneous